 Your resume should succinctly - and neatly - summarize your education, experience, skills, and other important qualifications and achievements.
-It typically acts as an employer's "first look" at you, so you must focus on crafting a professional piece that entices the employer to meet you in person via an interview.
 While there is no single correct way to create your individual resume, there are some best practices and standards to consider as detailed below.